Description

 Risk and Exploitability

 The CVSS score of 5.9 indicates moderate severity.
-The EPSS score is not available, and the vulnerability is not listed in CISA’s KEV catalog.
+The EPSS score is < 1%, indicating a low probability of exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
 Likely attack conditions require the developer to run nx graph locally and then access a malicious web page while the dev server is active; the permissive CORS header then allows the attacker’s site to read the server’s responses.
-Because the attack surface is tied to local development and requires the developer to be online, the probability of exploitation is moderate, but using the exposed project graph data could aid further attacks.
+Because the attack surface is tied to local development and requires the developer to be online, the probability of exploitation is low, but using the exposed project graph data could aid further attacks.

 Remediation